yunuserenguzel/AGPushNote/README.md

 ```

 ## Things to see, stuff to do, places to go
-* Add cool parallax effect to the iOS7 view (Supposed to be easy, less easy when subclassing `UIToolbar` instead `UIView`...).
 * Add option to put small icon next to the message.
 * Add option to switch the X button to the right side.